 Asana also simplifies communication.
 It provides the ability for team members and project managers to comment on tasks to provide feedback or seek clarification.
 It can connect with users’ email addresses, too.
 That way, they can get regular updates on project progress and ensure they don’t miss any comments or messages from others on their team.

-As if there weren’t enough reasons to like Asana, keep in mind that it also integrates with our goal setting and employee engagement platform, Weekdone.
-By using Weekdone in conjunction with Asana, you can import your tasks to your weekly plans and connect directly to your quarterly goals.
+As if there weren’t enough reasons to like Asana, keep in mind that it also integrates with our goal setting and employee engagement platform, Team Compass.
+By using Team Compass in conjunction with Asana, you can import your tasks to your weekly plans and connect directly to your quarterly goals.

 Basecamp is another popular project management tool for teams looking to stay organized and get more done.
 It’s a great step up for those who have been relying on emails and in-person or virtual meetings.